Published May 14th 2019

 Update Your Appliances

 When was the last time you updated your appliances?
 This doesn’t need to be an expensive exercise - if you’re smart and keep an eye out for sales, you can pick up a new kettle, toaster or blender for a steal!
 Try to go for something other than the classic white or stainless steel when you’re shopping.
-This mint green toaster is a welcome sight in a neutral kitchen.
+A pop of colour is a welcome sight in a neutral kitchen.

 Pretty in Paint